-- 14. To maintain a proper system of fuel management including sampling and recording of all checks in accordance with CAP 748, including a list of persons responsible for fuel checks on a daily basis. - 15.
-To liaise between CI, pilots, jumpmaster and DZ control ensuring a proper understanding of the non-confliction procedures exists both on the ground an in air. - 16.
-To manage the procedures for obtaining meteorological information. - 17.
+- 14. To maintain a proper system of fuel management including sampling and recording of all checks in accordance with CAA Safety Sense Leaflet: Fuel Handling & Storage, including a list of persons responsible for fuel checks on a daily basis. - To liaise between CI, pilots, jumpmaster and DZ control ensuring a proper understanding of the non-15. confliction procedures exists both on the ground an in air. - To manage the procedures for obtaining meteorological information.
+16. - 17.
 Ensure pilots have access to CAP 393, Notams, AIC's and any other paperwork they require to carry out their flight in conformity. - 18.
 Maintain supplies required such as engine oil, blank daily flight sheets, spare bulbs etc. etc. - 19.
 Oversee fuel pump installations, ensuring mandatory requirements are met. - 20.
 Continually assess pilot's performance and coaching pilots positively where required. - 21.
 Promote a healthy and friendly atmosphere between pilots and skydivers. - 22.
 Be responsible for the checking out and briefing of new pilots and for maintaining a file on each pilot, containing all relevant information relating to that pilot. - 23.
-To check that any hired aircraft visiting the PTO for the purpose of skydiving have been properly maintained and will be operated legally.
-Typically, this should involve a check that the aircraft is cleared for skydiving, that the pilot is properly licensed to fly it and that an ANO Article 115 Permit is in force. - 24.
-To ensure that the responsibilities regarding hired aircraft are allocated to an appropriately qualified individual who understands and accepts their role liaising with the CI regarding any performance or structural limitations that may apply. - 25.
-To ensure that all aircraft are flown in accordance with Article 43 of the ANO which defines the responsibility of an aircraft commander. - 26.
+To check that any hired aircraft visiting the PTO for the purpose of skydiving has been properly maintained and will be operated legally and in accordance with the BSOM.
+Typically, this should involve a check that the aircraft is cleared for skydiving, and operated in accordance with the aircraft Flight Manual and applicable Flight Manual Supplements and that the pilot is properly licenced.
+In the case of foreign registered aircraft operating under Part SPO, it must be ascertained that an appropriate CAA permit has been issued in accordance with article 250 of the ANO. - 24.
+To ensure that the responsibilities regarding hired aircraft are allocated to an appropriately qualified individual who understands and accepts their role liaising with the CI regarding any performance or structural limitations that may apply. - To ensure that all aircraft are flown in accordance with Article 68 & 69 of the ANO which defines the 25. responsibilities and obligations of an aircraft commander. - 26.
 To encourage PTO pilots to attend a CAA Safety Evening every 3 years.